NormanLo4319/DS612_Data_Mining_with_Business_Applications_Python/README.md

 An introduction to statistical learning with application in Python.
 This course will help students develop Statistical Learning techniques to extract pertinent information from data and make informed business decisions.

 ## Textbook
-We are using "An Introduction to Statistical Learning with Application in R" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani in this course.
+This repositary bases on "An Introduction to Statistical Learning with Application in R" by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani in this course.
 You can check the textbook details [online](http://faculty.marshall.usc.edu/gareth-james/).

 <img src="./images/ISL Cover.jpg" width="200" height="270">